FeynArts has been published in

 The program is written in Java and should thus run on almost any platform.
 The Java bytecode is contained in the file FeynEdit.jar.
 Users with access to a reasonable (Unixish) programming environment may want to run "make" after unpacking the tar file, which produces an executable FeynEdit that can be invoked directly (e.g. from the command line).
 Alternately, start the program with "java -jar FeynEdit.jar".

-Note: a number of (mostly Debian-derived) Linux distributions seem to have gij (GNU's java interpreter) installed instead of the original Oracle JRE.
-This leads to error messages like "Failed to load Main-Class manifest attribute" when invoking FeynEdit.
+A number of (mostly Debian-derived) Linux distributions seem to have gij (GNU's Java interpreter) installed instead of the original Oracle JRE.
+This may lead to error messages like "Failed to load Main-Class manifest attribute" when invoking FeynEdit.
 The problems originate from gij rather than FeynEdit.
 The solution is to install Oracle's original JRE, available from https://www.java.com/en/download/manual.jsp.

 Windows users should be able to start the program by double-clicking on the jar file.
 The Java Runtime Environment can be obtained from https://www.java.com if not installed already.